FREQUENTLY ASKED QUESTIONS

 Wills made online are no different from lawyer-crafted or handwritten wills provided you follow the signing instructions once the will is created.

-At present, Canadian law requires wills to be signed and held in physical form (i.e., printed or handwritten).
+At present, Canadian law requires Wills to be signed and held in physical form (i.e., printed or handwritten) – the only expectation is British Columbia.
 This requirement could change in the near future.
 Until then, we require our users to follow the detailed instructions provided with each will to ensure legal requirements are met

 Once you have created your online will, you will need to print it out and sign it in the presence of two witnesses.
 You should also make sure to store your will in a safe place and let your executor know where it is located.
 Willezy will provide you detailed instructions on these steps and more to ensure your will is legally valid.